gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

 # Auto-Banking
 A ROM bank auto-assignment feature was added in GBDK 2020 4.0.2.

-Instead of having to manually specify which bank a source file will reside it, the banks can be assigned automatically to make the best use of space.
+Instead of having to manually specify which bank a source file will reside in, the banks can be assigned automatically to make the best use of space.
 The bank assignment operates on object files, after compiling/assembling and before linking.

-To turn on auto-banking, use the `-autobank` argument with lcc
+To turn on auto-banking, use the `-autobank` argument with lcc.

 For a source example see the `banks_autobank` project.

 In the source files you want auto-banked, do the following:
-  - Set the source file to be autobanked `#pragma bank 255` (this sets the temporary bank to `255`, which @ref bankpack then updates when repacking)
+  - Set the source file to be autobanked `#pragma bank 255` (this sets the temporary bank to `255`, which @ref bankpack then updates when repacking).
   - Create a reference to store the bank number for that source file: `BANKREF(<some-bank-reference-name>)`.
     - More than one `BANKREF()` may be created per file, but they should always have unique names.